NTHU-LSALAB/KubeShare/README.md

         cpu: "1"
         memory: "500Mi"
 ```
-A GPU is shared between mulitple SharePods if the SharePods own the same <nodeName, GPUID> pair.
+A GPU is shared between multiple SharePods if the SharePods own the same <nodeName, GPUID> pair.

 Following is a demonstration about how kubeshare-scheduler schedule SharePods with GPUID mechanism in a single node with two physical GPUs:
 ```